Why Switch to Signal?

 - Notifications: Customize how you're notified of new messages

-- Data usage: Control when media is downloaded
+- Data usage: Determine when media is downloaded

 Particularly important settings to check:

-- Screen Lock: Add an additional layer of security with a screen lock
+- Screen lock: Add an extra layer of security with a screen lock

 Signal has some unique features worth exploring: